lizmat/raku-all-modules/jonathanstowe/Tinky/README.md

 I have taken somewhat of a "kitchen-sink" toolkit approach with this to provide a somewhat rich interface that can be more easily used to create higher level applications which interact nicely with Perl 6's reactive and composable nature.
 I've taken some ideas from similar software in other languages that I have used and added features that I would have liked for the problems that I was solving and ended up providing myself.

 By the way I've deliberately chosen a "non-enterprisey" name for this for a couple of reasons, largely however because I'm not convinced that this will remain the gold standard within the problem domain I don't want to block out a more sensible name for someone who may want to make something later, also the possible candidates involving some variant of "Workflow" or "state machine" don't properly fit what I see this as which is something that has some of the features of the latter in order to provide a toolkit to help implement the former.

+The full documentation is available [here](Documentation.md).

 ## Installation

-Assuming you have a working perl6 installation you should be able to install this with *ufo* :
+Assuming you have a working perl6 installation you should be able to install this with *panda* :

-    ufo
-    make test
-    make install

-*ufo* can be installed with *panda* for rakudo:

-    panda install ufo

-Or you can install directly with "panda":

     # From the source directory